San Marino

 The three towers, Torri di San Marino, are a group of medieval defensive towers located on the three highest points of Monte Titano.

-Two of the towers (Guaita and Cesta) can be entered by the public while the third (Montale) is closed to visitors.
+The public can enter two of the towers (Guaita and Cesta).
+The third tower (Montale) is closed to visitors.

 There is more to the city than the towers and the views.